-a.
-Since the start of its work, the panel has requested information on the national selection procedure whenever this information was not provided directly by the Member State proposing the candidature.
-The purpose of the request is to know whether there was a call for applications, whether an independent body had decided on the merits, i.e. the professional merits of the candidature proposed with regard to the post to be filled, or whether any other selection procedure offering at least equivalent guarantees, such as choice of the candidate by a Member State's highest court, had been used.
-Lastly, it wishes to know what conclusions the government drew from such a procedure, if it exists.
+3. Clarifications concerning certain requests for information a.
+Since the start of its work, the panel has requested information on the national selection procedure whenever this information was not provided directly by the Member State proposing the candidate.
+More specifically, the purpose of the request is to know whether there was a call for applications, whether an independent body decided on the merits, i.e. the professional merits of the candidate proposed with regard to the post to be filled, or whether any other selection procedure offering at least equivalent guarantees, such as choice of the candidate by a Member State's highest court, was used.
+The panel wishes to know what conclusions the government drew from such a procedure, if one exists.
+Finally, it attaches the greatest importance to compliance by Member States with national rules, where they have been put in place, for the selection of candidates for the office of Judge of the European or international courts.